800-450-6118

 The reason is because of the way carpal tunnel syndrome occurs.
 It begins due to stressed tendons in your wrist joint.
 The stress usually results from repetitively straining your fingers and hand.
 This causes irritation and (in time) swelling along he tendon.
 That tendon swelling is what causes the abnormal problems with your median nerve - and the symptoms of carpal tunnel syndrome.

-So performing your regular hand and finger activities during the day is stress enough.
+So performing your regular hand and finger activities during the daytime is stress enough.
 But if you also restrict your hand's movement, it doubles the work your hand has to do to overcome the restriction.
 That's even more hand stress, which adds to the tendon problems you already have

-What's wrong with drugstore splints?
+What's so bad about drugstore splints?

 The truth is, NO wrist splint is designed to treat ALL of these conditions.
 It's impossible; like designing one tire for every motorized vehicle.